AleAragon/zero_day/README.md

-# 0x03.
-GIT
+#0x03 GIT

 ## Description

-This is the first repository
+This is the first repository in Git.

 ## Concepts

-* Git and GitHUb
 * Learning Git
+* Git and Github